Director of Volleyball Operations

 From 2015-17, he was the head coach for the Desert Sand Volleyball Club.
 He performed on-court coaching and was responsible for scouting of opponents and assisted the director in organization and scheduling of practices and tournament dates.

 During the 2016 fall season, he was an assistant coach for Central Arizona College where he developed and implemented serving and blocking systems.

 From 2013-15, he was the student manager for the Arizona Women’s Beach Volleyball program and he served as a coach and student manager for the David Rubio Volleyball Camp from 2013-15 and for the Steve Walker Sand Volleyball Camp from 2014-15.

 As a player, Hosto was a starting middle or outside for the University of Arizona men’s club volleyball team from 2010-15.
 In 2013 and 2015, he led the team to a NCVF Final 8 finish.
 In 2016, he was an outside hitter for the Arizona Sizzle, a member of the Premier Volleyball League.

 Austin earned his bachelor’s degree in business management with a minor in Spanish in December 2015 from the University of Arizona.

 Volunteer Assistant Coach

-Julie Allen is in her second season as the volunteer assistant coach for the Shockers.
+Chelsea Scott is in her second season as a volunteer assistant coach with the Shockers.